 Held at the Volusia County Sheriff’s Office Training Facility, the program blended class time with hands-on practice, led by Dr. Rebecca Gimenez, an internationally recognized expert in animal physiology, behavior and rescue techniques.

-“Knowing how to manage large animals during crises is critical - not only in farming and animal husbandry areas, but also in accidents on highways, in our city streets and in performance venues,” Davis said.
+“Knowing how to manage large animals during crises is critical - not only in farming and animal husbandry areas but also in accidents on highways, on our city streets and in performance venues,” Davis said.
 “In fact, we were excited to see staff from Disney here, as well as members of the Seminole tribe, both with very different animal-management challenges.”